arinco-crew-community/app-service-private-link/README.md

 Azure Private Link allows you to connect privately to Azure PaaS services from an Azure Virtual Network.
 This eliminates data exposure to the public internet.

-In this blog we will look at how we can deploy an Azure App Service and connect it to Azure SQL, Azure Storage and Azure KeyVault using Azure Private Link.
+In this blog we will look at how we can deploy an ASP.NET Core application to an Azure App Service and connect to an Azure SQL server using Azure Private Link.

-We'll be using the az cli to complete the deployment.
+We will use the az cli to deploy the ifrastructure and application code.
 If you want to skip straight to the code.
 The ARM template is available on github [here](https://github.com/arincoau/app-service-private-link).

 Or you can deploy it straight to Azure.